Special Event Insurance

-Hosting events such as concerts, festivals, conferences, trade shows, sporting events and celebrations subject businesses to a variety of liabilities and business risks that must be considered to avoid costly litigation or other losses.
-Appropriate coverages for events include property insurance, general liability insurance, employer’s liability insurance and cancellation insurance.
+Special Event Insurance involves hosting events such as concerts, festivals, conferences, trade shows, sporting events and celebrations subject businesses to a variety of liabilities and business risks that must be considered to avoid costly litigation or other losses.
+Appropriate coverages for Special Event Insurance may include property insurance, general liability insurance, employer’s liability insurance and cancellation insurance.

 A property insurance policy protects equipment at events ranging from sophisticated audio-visual systems to folding chairs—whether it is owned, borrowed or hired for the event.
 The policy generally covers property while in transit to and from the event as well as during the event.